 01 of 05

-First, take a look at shrubs.
-You might easily overlook them when planning your shade garden (many gardeners gravitate toward annuals and perennials).
-Do not forget about them since shrubs provide structure and background for that planting bed you are so eager to fill with the smaller plants that tend to be much more visible at the garden center.
-All of the following shrubs are grown for their foliage, not for flowers and can add undeniable value to a shade garden (The zone recommendations listed refer to the U.S. Department of Agriculture plant hardiness zone system):
+You might easily overlook shrubs when planning your shade garden (many gardeners gravitate toward annuals and perennials).
+But do not forget about them: Shrubs provide structure and background for that planting bed you are so eager to fill with the smaller plants that tend to be much more visible at the garden center.
+All of the following shrubs are evergreens grown for their foliage, not for flowers, and they can add great value to a shade garden (zone recommendations listed refer to the U.S. Department of Agriculture plant hardiness zone system):

 02 of 05

-This is where you can begin to make up for the floral color that your non-flowering shrubs lack:
+This is where you can begin to make up for the floral color that your evergreen shrubs lack:

 03 of 05

-Supplement the flowers provided by your perennials with judiciously placed annuals.
-Keep in mind that many of the plants that Northerners treat as annuals are actually perennials in warmer parts of the world where they are originated (in most cases, the tropics).
+Supplement the flowers provided by your perennials with well-placed annuals.
+Keep in mind that many of the plants that Northerners treat as annuals are actually perennials in warmer parts of the world where they originated (in most cases, the tropics).
 These plants are too tender to live long in climates that have cold winters.
 This is a case where usage trumps botany.
-These plants are termed "annuals" because that is how they are used in gardens and landscapes in colder climates.
+These plants are termed "annuals" not because of their life cycle but because that is how they are used in gardens in colder climates.

 04 of 05